tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 .. confval:: sync_timeout

-    Timeout to wait for synchronization with replicas.
-Used when switching a master or when manually calling ``sync()`` function.
+    Timeout to wait for synchronization of the old master with replicas before demotion.
+Used when switching a master or when manually calling the ``sync()`` function.

     | Type: number
     | Default: 1